mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Changes
 =======

+2020-09-01: State the the driver should only add the RetryableWriteError label to network errors when connected to a 4.4+ server.

 2020-02-25: State that the driver should only add the RetryableWriteError label when retryWrites is on, and make it clear that mongos will sometimes perform